 Animals on fur farms spend their entire lives confined to cramped, filthy wire cages.
 Fur farmers use the cheapest and cruelest killing methods available, including suffocation, electrocution, gas, and poison.

 Much of the world’s fur comes from China.
 Millions of dogs and cats are bludgeoned, hanged, bled to death, and often skinned alive for their fur.
-Chinese fur is often deliberately mislabelled.
+Chinese fur is often deliberately mislabeled.
 So if you wear any fur, there’s no way of knowing for sure whose skin you’re in.
 40 animals can be killed to make just one fur coat.

 Snakes, alligators and other exotic animals suffer greatly before their skins are turned into shoes, bags and other products.
 Snakes are often nailed to trees or posts and skinned alive.
 After the animals’ peeled and mutilated bodies are discarded, it can take hours for them to die.
 And it’s usually from shock or dehydration.
 Alligators are often crammed into small spaces on factory farms and then beaten to death with hammers or axes.